Hibbertia superans Toelken APNI

-Distribution and occurrence: Known chiefly from the north west Sydney region between Baulkham Hills and Wisemans Ferry and from one collection near Blaxland in the lower Blue Mountains.
+Distribution and occurrence: Known chiefly from the north west Sydney region between Baulkham Hills and Wisemans Ferry, and in the lower Blue Mountains betweeen Blaxland and Winmalee.
 Also known from a disjunct occurrence near Mt Boss (inland from Kempsey) on the mid north coast of NSW, but this may represent a separate taxon.

 In the Sydney region it occurs in Dry Sclerophyll Forest on sandstone ridgetops.
 The northerly occurrence is on granite.